• Skip to primary navigation

 • Recipe

-Why you will love this recipe:
+Why you will love these biscuits:

 • They are quick and easy to make and are ready in under 30 minutes.
-These biscuits are also made in one bowl so the clean up is so simple.

 • The taste and texture!
 They are slightly sweet and perfectly moist and crumbly.

-• This is a healthy biscuit recipe that is also gluten-free, grain-free, dairy-free, paleo, refined sugar free, keto, and low carb!
+• This is a healthy biscuit recipe that is also gluten-free, grain-free, dairy-free, paleo, refined sugar free, keto, and low carb.
 They are also high in protein with 7 grams of protein per biscuit.

-If you prefer biscuits made with yogurt you can try my almond flour biscuits with yogurt instead!
+If you prefer biscuits made with yogurt you can try my almond flour biscuits with yogurt instead.

-For the full ingredient list and exact measurements refer to the recipe card later in this post.
+For the exact measurements refer to the recipe card later in this post.

 Jump to the Recipe Card.